 Effective July 11, 2016, the Company entered into a buying agency agreement with International Sourcing & Logistics, a subsidiary of Sears Holdings ("ISL"), pursuant to which ISL provides us with certain foreign buying office support services, on a non-exclusive basis, including vendor selection and screening, contract negotiation support and quality control services.
 ISL receives a commission on purchases made with the assistance of ISL and we are required to pay annual minimum commissions to ISL during the term of the agreement.
-The buying agency agreement expires on June 30, 2020.
+All services are in the process of being transitioned to the Company's own buying office that it has established in Hong Kong.
+The buying agency agreement expires on June 30, 2020, and it will not be renewed.
+The parties have agreed that services under the agreement will cease in April, 2020.